2nd Degree DWI MN

 For more detailed information, please click on the links below:

-If you have a prior 2nd Degree DWI conviction from over 10 years ago and are looking to get that expunged off your record you can visit our expungement website to see what options you may have to clear your record.
-We have experience expunging dozens of Minnesota DWI convictions,allowing our clients to move on with their lives.
+If you have a prior 2nd Degree DWI conviction from over four years ago and are looking to get that expunged off your record you can visit our DWI expungements page to see what options you may have to clear your record.
+We have experience expunging Minnesota DWI convictions all throughout the state, allowing our clients to move on with their lives.
+Even if you're not yet eligible, it will be beneficial to talk to us as we can start walking you through the process of getting your DWI expunged once you are eligible.